codymccarthycloud/azure-lab-journal/create-a-virtual-network-in-azure-using-azure-cli/README.md

 - Mounted a storage account in Azure Cloud Shell
 - Identified default region mismatch between storage and deployed resources
-- Set the CLI default location manually to `westus`
+- Set the CLI default location manually to "westus"
-- Verified new default with `az configure --list-defaults`
+- Verified new default with "az configure --list-defaults"
 - Created a Virtual Network explicitly in West US
 - Added two distinct subnets to the VNet for extended practice